“There’s always this kind of fight for the soul of Douglas County.”

 Logan writes a column for the Colorado Times Recorder and bears a wealth of knowledge on state and local politics.

 Logan Davis: DougCo politics is going through this years-long transition from being incredibly boring to incredibly interesting, and the reason it’s done that is because for years, it was a Republican stronghold, which is not to say like, “Oh, it was uninteresting because Republicans are boring.”
 When someplace is not the kind of area with swing districts—somebody’s going to win with 75% of the vote and somebody’s going to lose with 25% of the vote—it’s not very interesting.
 There’s not a lot going on, and that has really been changing.
 I think a lot of people would still say Douglas County is a Republican stronghold, and I think that in some ways they would be right.
-But over the last few cycles, we’ve really started seeing things change, especially in that northern part of the county where it starts butting up against the Denver Metro Area.
+But over the last few cycles, we’ve really started seeing things change, especially in that northern part of the county where it starts butting up against the Denver metro area.

 A couple neighborhoods in the northern part of Douglas County are part of the City of Aurora, and those neighborhoods are in districts represented by Democratic elected officials.
 But otherwise, one US Congressional District and three Colorado Senate districts that cover the vast majority of the county are held by Republicans.
 Douglas County encompasses five Colorado House Districts, 39, 43, 44, 45, and 61.
 House District 61 includes those Aurora neighborhoods and a small part of the Town of Parker.
 In 2022, Bob Marshall won his election for the House District 43 seat, the first time for the Democratic Party there in over 50 years.
 And in 2023, Brad Geiger, who’s Unaffiliated, won his race for the Douglas County Board of Education.
 I had the opportunity to talk to them both.
 Here’s Brad.